silver-sat/rpi-flight-software/testing-procedure.md

 1. In Windows 11, under Settings, Network & Internet select "Mobile hotspot".
 Configure the hotspot to use the SSID "SilverSat",  password "silversat", and the "2.4GHz" band.
 Turn off "Power saving".
 Turn the hotspot to "on".
 Note that the Windows 11 computer must be connected to the internet, generally by its own WiFi connection.

+2. If photo mode is desired on the payload board, connect the jumper header pins 3,4,5 (states) to GND to pull them low to indicate photo mode.

 ### Observation of Tweets

 1. Go to the URL: [NathanE15158060](https://twitter.com/NathanE15158060)